 36 images (2016)

-The early 20th century industrialist Sankei Hara made a fortune by putting silk stockings on the legs of women all over the world.
+The early 20th century industrialist Sankei Hara made his fortune by putting silk stockings on the legs of women all over the world.
 With his new wealth he became a patron of the arts.
 He loved to entertain and sponsor artists at his estate in Yokohama.
 His tea events and cultural salons were the talk of day.
 He even hosted the great Indian poet Rabindranath Tagore at his estate for several months.
 In 2015 the Hara estate commissioned me to create this series of images to commemorate the cultural legacy of Sankei Hara.

 I wanted to photograph flowers in the old villas and teahouses on the estate.
 This was a way to bring new life into the dusky rooms.
 To help me with this project I asked the 21st generation grand master of Ikebana flower arranging, Soccho Fujiwara to collaborate with me.
 Her flowers are of a classical style and yet there is something very modern about how she creates ambience.
 This is the mark of a master and this is why I wanted her to work with me for a year on the estate.